PioneerCode/pioneer-tree/README.md

 ### Supply Module

-For example, in SystemJS you would ad the following mapping.
+For example, in SystemJS you would add the following mapping.

 ```javascript
 '@pioneer-code/pioneer-tree': 'npm:@pioneer-tree/pioneer-tree/bundles/pioneer-tree.umd.js'